-e.
-While it looks like we have six different scenarios, for purposes of estimating project completion, we really only have four: the audit will take 4, 5, 6, or 7 weeks.
+- e.
+While it looks like we have six different scenarios, for purposes of estimating project completion, we really only have four: the delivery will take 6 days, 7 days, 8 days, or 9 days. - i.
+There are two ways for it to take 7 days: scenario #2 OR scenario #3.
+And two ways for 8 days: scenario #4 OR scenario #5.

-- i.
-There are two ways for it to take 5 weeks: scenario #2 OR scenario #4.
-And two ways for 6 weeks: scenario #3 OR scenario #5. - ii.
-Since it can't take 1 and 2 weeks for the initial check, we can say these scenarios are mutually exclusive.
+ii.
+Since it can't take 1 and 2 days for local delivery, we can say these scenarios are mutually exclusive.
 Thus we can add probabilities: